shakruddin/E-Commerce/README.md

 # e-commerce

-This repo have used vuejs(vutify (it is a framework of vuejs)) with firebase-db, where you can find products and anyone can do register and Login,
+This repo have used vuejs(vuetify (it is a framework of vuejs)) with firebase-db, where you can find products and anyone can do register and Login,

 ## git clone
 ```